wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

-This method will allow us to login the user (`Alice`) using the `Client SDK` to access conversation.
+This method will allow us to logs in user (`Alice`) using the `Client SDK` to access the conversation.

 ### Notify Flutter About Client SDK State Change